myhsia/Kagome_Band_4thNeighbor/speech.md

 Good afternoon, everyone.
 I'm Mingyu Xia.
 The topic of my pre. today is `Band Structure of 2D Kagome Lattice`.

-First, I shall briefly introduce it.
+Firstly, I shall briefly introduce it.

 So, what is Kagome?
 On geometry, it is a trihexagonal.
 Sometimes, one can find that the floor in a certain area is spliced from it.